-If a child/children experiences of directs emotional and physical harm to another person, teachers will complete an Incident Report for all parties involved.
-This report is given to families, the director, and a copy placed in a child's file to determine any patterns of unhealthy actions/inactions/vulnerabilities which may be occuring over time.
-Teachers use their discretion as to the seriousness of an incident.
-For example, an unkind word or attempt at exclusion which may harm another emotionally, may warrant or not warrant an Incident Report.
-We have this system as a primary means for communicating greater incidents of concern including fighting, patterns of unkindnesses, boundary crossing, etc.
+If a child/children direct emotional and physical harm to another person, teachers will complete an Notice Home Report for all parties involved.
+This report is given to families and the director, to determine any patterns of unhealthy actions/inactions/vulnerabilities which may be occurring over time.
+Teachers use their discretion as to the seriousness of a Notice Home Report.
+For example, an unkind word or attempt at exclusion which may harm another person emotionally, may warrant or not warrant a Notice Home Report.
+We have this reporting system as a primary means for communicating greater incidents of concern including fighting, patterns of unkindnesses, boundary crossing, etc.